coredao-org/dapp-tutorial/17-Crowd-Funding-Dapp/README.md

 ### Common Issues

+**Thirdweb CLI Issues**
+- Ensure you have the latest version: `npm update -g @thirdweb-dev/cli`
+- Check your Node.js version is 18.0.0 or higher
+- Run `thirdweb login` to authenticate if needed

 **Environment Variables Not Loading**
 - Ensure your `.env` file is in the project root
 - Restart the development server after changes